Automattic/jetpack/projects/plugins/wpcomsh/README.md

 To write a new WP CLI command, define a public method on the `WPCOMSH_CLI_Commands` class.
 If a method should not be used as a WP CLI command, add a doc block saying "Not a WP CLI command".

+### Require specific Jetpack Modules
+To provide feature parity within WordPress.com, some Jetpack modules are required to always be active.
+This is done by the function `wpcomsh_enable_required_jetpack_modules` in `wpcomsh`, which sets the `jetpack_active_modules` option to active for those modules.
+If you need to update required modules, update the `$required_modules` array with the slug of the module you wish to require.